Following our series of public speaking topics, we continue to explore a persistent phobia many people face Stage fright.

 How to Overcome Stage Fright?
 Secondly, although seeking comfort seems ideal, embracing discomfort is key to facing some unexpected situations.
 When practising “uncomfortable” on a daily basis, is a powerful tool to strengthen your both mental and physical flexibility.
 In the long-term effect, you might find the question “How to get over stage fright?” no longer bothers you; it seems easy, like a piece of cake.

 How to Overcome Stage Fright?
 In the third step, all I can say is that it is never superfluous to start mediation training right now.
 Mediation is known for its miracle effect on health treatment, decreasing pressure, and of course, stage fright treatments.
 The secret of meditation is to control your breath and stay away from negative feelings.
 Breathing-related exercises are relaxation techniques to calm your body and clear your mind before any presenting engagement.

 In addition, it is said that certain poses may trigger the transformation of the body’s chemistry.
 For example, a “high-power” pose is about opening up. you stretch and expand your body to take up as much space as possible.
 It helps to release your positive energy, affecting how you deliver your performance and how you interact and communicate more confidently.

 Talk to yourself

-Come to the fifth step, according to the law of attraction; you are what you think, therefore, think positively.
+Come to the fifth step, according to the law of attraction, you are what you think, therefore, think positively.
 Always remind yourself of your success.
-When you realize the anxiety caused by self-consciousness in front of the massive rooting stage fright, you can fool yourself into being more confident.
-Keep in mind that your value doesn’t rest on your performance-you’ve achieved excellent and bad things in your life, something the audience might not know.
+When you realize the stage fright anxiety caused by self-consciousness in front of the massive rooting stage fright, you can fool yourself into being more confident.
+Remember that your value doesn’t rest on your performance-you’ve achieved excellent and bad things in your life, something the audience might not know.

 Get there early to meet your audience